mshappe/sinatra-thingy/README.md

 search page.
 I think Sinatra's terminology here is a little strange, calling them different apps, but see Known Issues below.

+You should be able to start the app with

+bundle exec rackup

 Known Issues:

 * Thingy is a lame name.
 Naming things is hard.
+* There's no testing for either the search verb or the javascript.
+I probably could set something up involving replayed data and so on, but it hasn't happened at this point.

 Dependencies: